Laura Martin Rose: Biography

 Rose was born in 1862 near Pulaski, Tennessee, the town where the Ku Klux Klan would be formed three years later.
 After her marriage to Solon Edward Franklin Rose, she often identified herself with her husband's name, as Mrs. S. E. F. Rose.

-Rose wrote a pamphlet, called Origins of the Ku Klux Klan, sold as a fundraiser by the Daughters of the Confederacy, of which she was Mississippi division president.
+Rose wrote a pamphlet, called Origins of the Ku Klux Klan, sold as a fundraiser by the United Daughters of the Confederacy, of which she was Mississippi division president.
 The funds were to be used to erect a Confederate monument at Jefferson Davis's home.
 The pamphlet promoted the Lost Cause narrative of the American Civil War and presented racist acts of violence as heroism.